About the Journal

 Open Access Policy

-Asian Journal of Medical and Biological Research is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+The Asian Journal of Medical and Biological Research adheres to the I4OC standard for open citations, ensuring that all content is accessible to users or institutions free of charge.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI (Budapest Open Access Initiative) definition of open access.

 Digital Preservation

-Asian Journal of Medical and Biological Research is registered in Sherpa Romeo, which is an online resource that aggregates and presents publisher and journal open access policies from around the world.
+Asian Journal of Medical and Biological Research is registered in Open Policy Finder (formerly known as Sherpa Romeo), which is an online resource that aggregates and presents publisher and journal open access policies from around the world.
 The articles in Asian Journal of Medical and Biological Research are deposited as Crossref metadata which are preserved by the CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) system.

 Editorial Process